 A Price-Theoretic Intuition.
 This comparison of priorities vs. quotas echoes the comparison of prices vs. quantitities by Weitzman (1974).
 We show in Appendix B.1 that there is a formal mapping between the two.
 Intuitively, the positive selection effect is equivalent to the effect that price regulation gives rise to the greatest production in states where the firm's marginal cost is lowest.
 Moreover, the guarantee effect is equivalent to the ability of quantity regulation to stabilize the level of production.
-An APM corresponds in the Weitzman (1974) setting to a regulator setting neither a price nor a quantity, but completely specifying the optimal demand curve.
+An APM corresponds in the Weitzman (1974) setting to a regulator setting neither a price nor a quantity, but completely specifying the optimal demand curve (as in the literature on demand functions reviewed by Rostek and Yoon, 2023).
 Thus, the comparison of mechanisms for allocating goods without prices boils down to similar trade-offs between well-understood price-based mechanisms for goods allocation.

 Medical Resource Allocation.
 In Appendix B.2, we apply this model to understand the trade-offs between priority and quotas in the context of medical resource allocation.
 This topic received enormous attention during the Covid-19 pandemic (see e.g., Pathak, Sönmez, Unver, and Yenmez, 2021).
 Our analysis provides a formal justification for the idea that priorities may lose out relative to quotas from ignoring some groups or ethical values in the allocation of scarce resources (the guarantee effect).
 However, we also uncover a benefit of priorities that was not previously understood: they induce positive selection.
-Thus, if we care mostly about treating the neediest ( $\beta$ is low), priorities may yet be optimal.
+Thus, if we care mostly about treating the neediest (β is low), priorities may yet be optimal.

 Optimal Precedence Orders.
 We have modelled quotas by first allocating minority students to quota slots and then allocating all remaining students according to the underlying score.
 However, we could have done the opposite.
-The orders in which quotas are processed are called precedence orders in the matching literature and their importance has been the subject of a growing literature (see e.g., Dur, Kominers, Pathak, and Sönmez, 2018; Dur, Pathak, and Sönmez, 2020; Pathak, Rees-Jones, and Sönmez, 2022).
+The orders in which quotas are processed are called precedence orders and their importance has been the subject of a growing literature (see e.g., Dur, Kominers, Pathak, and Sönmez, 2018; Dur, Pathak, and Sönmez, 2020; Pathak, Rees-Jones, and Sönmez, 2022).
 In Corollary 1 in Appendix B.3, we show that processing quotas second is equivalent to using a priority policy in this setting.
-Thus, processing quotas first is better than processing them second if and only if $1 \leq \kappa \gamma \beta$ .
+Thus, processing quotas first is better than processing them second if and only if $1 \leq \kappa \gamma \beta$.
 The main aspect of this conclusion is robust in the general theory: in Theorem 2, we show that for any quota policy to be optimal in the presence of uncertainty, it must process quotas first.
-In the absence of uncertainty, in Appendix F, we show that priority and quota mechanisms are equivalent and use this to quantify the impact of changes in precedence orders for US H1-B visa allocation.